19 Simple Ways to Get Scammed Online: I Did It and So Can You!

 5. Grandparent Jail Scam

-I have an acquaintance whom had his elderly grandparent scammed.
-The scammers find out a little bit about their grandchildren and then call them claiming that they “are in jail” and need some money to “get out of a bind”.
+I have an acquaintance who had his elderly grandparent scammed.
+The scammers find out some personal details about their grandchildren and then call them claiming that they “are in jail” and need them to send cash to “get out of a bind”.
 Sad but true.
-And I have some elderly family members whom have also had similar phone call scams attempted on them.
+And I have some elderly family members whom have also had similar scam phone calls attempted on them.

 6. Fake Job Hiring

 I was a victim of job hiring scam.
 They got a .com with a big company whose domain was .co.uk.
-They then interviewed me for more than a half hour, until the question came up “What is your bank?
+They then interviewed me for more than a half hour, until the question came up “What are your bank account details?
 We want to make sure they will accept transfers from us.”
-The flags went up, I did some more research and had and their hosting and job posting accounts suspended.
+The flags went up, I did some more research and had their hosting and job posting accounts suspended.

 7. Fix the “Computer Errors”

 I was a computer tech servicing a client's computer.
-While I'm sitting there, the woman gets a call and says it's from MicroSoft.
-I asked her to hand me the phone and followed along with the phone tech.
-He told me to go into the Windows event log and then told me all of those errors (which are normal errors) were dangerous and that for $100 he could fix the computer.
-I told him to go suck an egg.
+While I'm sitting there, the woman gets a phone call that says it's from a well known company in the tech space beginning with M. I took over the phone call and followed along with the phone tech.
+He told me to go into the Windows event log on my computer and then told me all of those errors (which are normal errors) were dangerous and that for $100 he could fix the computer via remote access.
+I told the “phone tech” that I knew what he was trying to do, and that I would not be giving him remote access to my client's computer – and to go suck an egg!

 8. Just Cash These Travelers Checks…

-Years ago when I was looking for a job I saw a small job advertised for someone to check some travelers cheques.
-They sent me the cheques, all I ll I had to do was go and cash then and I could keep half the money.
-Of course they were fake…and I got a lift in the back of a police car as a result!
+Years ago when I was searching for a job I saw a small job advertised for someone to check some travelers' cheques.
+They sent me the cheques, and all I had to do was go and cash then and I could keep half the money.
+Of course they were fake… and I got a lift in the back of a police car as a result!